By Dot Org Content Team

-LinkedIn is a great tool, but many employees of nonprofit organizations and small business do not fully understand its benefits.
+LinkedIn is a great tool, but many employees of nonprofit organizations and small businesses do not fully understand its benefits.
 This is due to a variety of factors, including limited brand awareness, misconceptions about the platform and lack of time to discover the ins and outs of LinkedIn.

 So… What is LinkedIn?

 LinkedIn is a social media platform with 645 million+ members that caters specifically to professionals and businesses in all types of industries.
 Through this platform, users can create their own personal profiles, while companies can make business pages.
 All can be accessed online or through LinkedIn’s app.

 One common misconception about LinkedIn is that it is solely used for recruitment purposes.
 Yes, LinkedIn is a tool used by recruiters and businesses looking to hire and seeking more information on prospective employees.
 However, members also use LinkedIn for other networking and professional purposes.